Fede-stack/NLP-4-Mental-Health/README.md

 We divide the contents based on publicly available content (aka available in the **WWWW** - Wild World Wide Web) and datasets available upon request (by signing a data agreement or contacting the authors).

-## Mental Health datasets available in the wild
+## Datasets available in the wild 🏞

 ### DAIS-C corpus (2023)